 Sheikh Zayed Grand Mosque

 The stand out attraction of a stopover in Abu Dhabi is the Sheikh Zayed Grand Mosque.
 This multi-million dollar mosque is the largest in the UAE and the most ornate I have ever seen.
 We visited at dusk as I had read the light was pretty spectacular at that time of day and it was genuinely magical to watch the sun set behind the minarets as the call to prayer rang out.

 I paid $2296 for return flights from Sydney to London Heathrow with Etihad Airways in September 2016.
 Etihad offer a number of stopover deals including 2-for-1 deals on hotels.

-Rooms at the Yas Hotel Abu Dhabi start from $200 AUD.
+Rooms at the W Abu Dhabi -Yas Island start from $200 AUD.

-For those wanting to travel a little further afield we were delighted to discover the Etihad free coach service from Abu Dhabi Airport to Dubai.
 Available to anyone travelling on an Etihad flight you just need to book your ride online in advance and then the air-conditioned bus whizzes you and your luggage 75 mins down the road to Jumeirah Beach.
-I was seriously impressed by the cold water, towers and USB sockets on board.
+I was seriously impressed by the cold water, towels and USB sockets on board.
 We also used the service to return from Dubai to Abu Dhabi and they checked us in and took our luggage off our hands at Dubai so we didn’t need to see it again until Sydney!